 JCW has always had a board of directors and advisors.
 Every case, other than those matters of public record or where the perpetrator has been convicted of a sex-related offense, our board thoroughly reviewed the evidence and issued a unanimous recommendation whether to expose information regarding the alleged predator.

-Before warning the public of a suspected offender, JCW conducts a thorough case review before an Investigative Committee (IC) consisting of six members whose identities are known only to members of JCW’s board of directors and board of advisors.
+Before warning the public of a suspected offender, JCW conducts a thorough case review before an Investigative Committee (IC) consisting of seven members whose identities are known only to members of JCW’s board of directors and board of advisors.
 JCW’s founder and co-founder are not among the members of the IC.
-Any JCW board member is authorized to confirm the following facts: (a) That this plan accurately describes the member’s understanding of JCW’s policy, (b) that the member possesses a current listing of the 7 investigative committee members, (c) that to the best of the member’s knowledge, each of the 7 IC members is a credentialed, experienced professional in a relevant field, with at least 15 years of experience in their respective fields, and has significant expertise and experience with CSA.
+Any JCW board member is authorized to confirm the following facts: (a) That this plan accurately describes the member’s understanding of JCW’s policy, (b) that the member possesses a current listing of the seven investigative committee members, (c) that to the best of the member’s knowledge, each of the seven IC members is a credentialed, experienced professional in a relevant field, with at least 15 years of experience in their respective fields, and has significant expertise and experience with CSA.
 Board members are not authorized to confirm or deny their own or any other member’s membership on the IC.

 During a case review, a director presents a summary of the case history and background, the investigation, its discoveries, and his own conclusions.
 The Committee is provided with copies of the case files and any evidence exhibits.
 The names of victims and any identifying information are redacted to protect their privacy, and the name of the alleged abuser is redacted to avoid any potential for bias.
 Additionally, if necessary victims are made available to the Committee for interviews.
 A unanimous recommendation of the seven-member investigative committee is required in order to place an individual on the Wall of Shame.
 If the recommendation is not unanimous, the investigation is closed unless and until new evidence comes to light.